Putin says Russia backs Free Syrian Army alongside Assad troops

 "I order you to act in an extremely tough way.
 Any targets threatening Russia's (military) group or our land infrastructure must be immediately destroyed," Putin told the generals.

-Turkish Foreign Minister Mevlut Cavusoglu on Friday called on Russia for calm, but said Turkey's patience is not unlimited.
+Turkish Foreign Minister Mevlut Cavusoglu earlier on Friday called on Russia for calm, but said Turkey's patience is not unlimited.
+[ID:nI7N12202E]

-(Additional reporting by Maria Tsvetkova and Vladimir Soldatkin in Moscow and Arshad Mohammed and Yeganeh Torbati in Washington; Editing by Christian Lowe and Louise Ireland)
+(Reporting by Dmitry Solovyov; Additional reporting by Maria Tsvetkova and Vladimir Soldatkin; Editing by Christian Lowe and Tom Heneghan)